 Politics of Uganda

-The politics of Uganda occurs in an authoritarian context.
-Since assuming office in 1986 at the end of the Ugandan civil war, Yoweri Museveni has ruled Uganda as an autocrat.
+[[Idi Amin The politics of Uganda occurs in an authoritarian context.
+Since assuming office in 1986 at the end of the Ugandan civil war, Yoweri Museveni has ruled Uganda as a dictator.
 Political parties were banned from 1986 to 2006 in the wake of the 2005 Ugandan multi-party referendum which was won by pro-democracy forces.
 Since 2006, Museveni has used legal means, patronage, and violence to maintain power.

-Under the Uganda constitution, Uganda is a presidential republic in which the President is the head of state and the prime minister is the head of government business.
+Under the Ugandan constitution, Uganda is a presidential republic in which the President is the head of state and the prime minister is the head of government business.
 There is a multi-party system.
 Executive power is exercised by the government.
 Legislative power is given to both the government and the National Assembly.
 The system is based on a democratic parliamentary system with equal rights for all citizens over 18 years of age.
 Provided by Wikipedia

-Showing 1 - 1 results of 1 for search 'Government of Uganda', query time: 0.01s Refine Results
+Showing 1 - 1 results of 1 for search 'Government of Uganda', query time: 0.03s Refine Results

 1. 1